Quad (company): Controversies

 On July 1, 2020, at least five employees at Periscope walked out in protest against Quad, alleging "interference by its parent company in Periscope’s social media communications about the Black Lives Matter movement and staffer concerns that Quad was releasing deceptive data about its employee diversity."
 The walk-out was led by a group strategy director at Periscope who, weeks earlier, had started a movement to address the "systemic racism that is afflicting our industry."
 On July 2, 2020, approximately 150 employees walked out, consisting of nearly the entire Periscope Minneapolis office.
 After the walkout, Quad gave Periscope editorial independence over its social media posts and apologized for being “slow to communicate its commitment to ending systemic racism".

 Office locations

 Quad is headquartered in Sussex, Wisconsin.
-The company has around 43 manufacturing and distribution facilities and over 70 client-based on-site locations around the world.
+The company has 33 manufacturing and distribution facilities and 50 client-based on-site locations around the world.
 In December 2022, Quad opened an office in New York.
 It included space for pop-up experiences for clients without physical stores in Manhattan, event space, and space for two of the company’s acquisitions, Periscope and Rise Interactive.